isomorphic-software/smartclient-docs/kb_topics/iscServer.md

 ### Description
 The SmartClient Server is a set of Java libraries, servlets and tools that provide the key server-side components needed to build a complete application in the modern web architecture.

-The SmartClient Server can be [integrated](iscInstall.md#kb-topic-installing-the-smartclient-runtime) into any pre-existing Java application, and is designed to rapidly connect SmartClient visual components to pre-existing Java business logic or persistence engines.
-SmartClient's Ajax request processing facilities can be easily integrated into [Spring controllers](springIntegration.md#kb-topic-integration-with-spring) or custom servlets and JSPs.
+The SmartClient Server can be [integrated](iscInstall.md#kb-topic-deploying-smartclient) into any pre-existing Java application, and is designed to rapidly connect SmartClient visual components to pre-existing Java business logic or persistence engines.
+SmartClient's Ajax request processing facilities can be easily integrated into Struts Actions, [Spring controllers](springIntegration.md#kb-topic-integration-with-spring), or custom servlets and JSPs.

 Alternatively, the SmartClient Server provides a complete SQL and Hibernate-based persistence engine for new applications, with out-of-the-box servlets for processing Ajax data requests.